-We are actively committed to building an inclusive, flexible and welcoming workplace; and
+We are actively committed to building an inclusive, flexible and welcoming workplace.

 We have a transparent culture and strive to include our entire staff when making strategic decisions.

 We welcome applicants from a broad range of disciplines.
-This position is ideal for current graduate and professional school students, and recent graduates with plans for the fall.
-We're looking for someone who is:
+This position is ideal for current undergraduate, graduate, or professional school students — or students who just graduated.
+We’re looking for someone who is: